HansPalacios/VelveteenEnsemble/README.md

-This site is built with **Rails 5.1.6** and is using **AWS S3** as media storage, allowing for better quality images and faster playback of videos.
+This site is built with **Rails 5.1.6** and is using **AWS S3** as media storage, allowing for better quality images and faster playback of music and videos.

 The new site was started by entering:
     ```